OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 ### Source IP Ranges

-The source IP address the user is connecting from can be used as a factor, typically in a allow list based approach.
-This could either be based on a static allow list (such as corporate office ranges) or a dynamic allow list (such as previous IP addresses the user has authenticated from).
+The source IP address the user is connecting from can be used as a factor, typically in a white-list based approach.
+This could either be based on a static white-list (such as corporate office ranges) or a dynamic white-list (such as previous IP addresses the user has authenticated from).

 #### Pros